Maldives Islands Diving Holidays

 Male has plenty of shops, restaurants, bars and local attractions which cater to locals and tourists.
 Mercifully free of the worst excesses of globalisation, the eateries and shops are more local than chain-store style so you can be sure that your purchases are the genuine article.

-Be warned that the shops close for 15 minutes 5 times every day during the Muslim prayer time, so you might be half way through your haggle when the shopkeeper calls time off to dash away and worship his almighty.
+Be warned that shops in the Maldives close 5 times for 15 minutes every day during the Muslim prayer time, so you might be half way through your haggle when the shopkeeper calls time off to dash away and worship his almighty.

 For those who must find goods with labels, there is a designer boutique or shopping arcade where you can find leather goods, cotton, polyester and silk wear, jackets, sweaters and sports wear, many of which seem to be genuine brands.
 Watches, cameras and other electronic good are also plentiful.